Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Maps/Display device location/README.md

 Change the "Auto-Pan Mode" to choose if and how the SDK will position the map view's viewpoint to keep the location indicator in-frame.
 A menu will appear with the following options to change the `AGSLocationDisplayAutoPanMode`:

-* Off - Starts the location display with no auto-pan mode set.
+* Off: Starts the location display with no auto-pan mode set.
-* Re-Center - Starts the location display with auto-pan mode set to `.recenter`.
+* Re-Center: Starts the location display with auto-pan mode set to `recenter`.
-* Navigation - Starts the location display with auto-pan mode set to `.navigation`.
+* Navigation: Starts the location display with auto-pan mode set to `navigation`.
-* Compass Navigation - Starts the location display with auto-pan mode set to `.compassNavigation`.
+* Compass Navigation: Starts the location display with auto-pan mode set to `compassNavigation`.

 ## How it works